FelixOnline/v2/content/articles/2014-6-20-pirates-a-review-with-scientists.md

 This is a critical analysis, and I am picking on the bad points of the film, but I should end by saying that as far as pornographic films go, this was definitely of very high quality, and I would go as far as to say that it preaches far fewer bad habits that most porn.
 The media frequently reports on how damaging it is for young people to learn about sex from pornography, a sentiment that I would agree is true to an extent.
 However, with an immensely popular pornographic feature such as this moving towards a more realistic portrayal of sex, I see no reason to artificially shield the next generation as ours never was in the days before parental controls.

-__A__ll this said, the best judge of porn has to be its ability of inspire carnal lust.
+All this said, the best judge of porn has to be its ability of inspire carnal lust.
 And did it succeed?
 Sadly, the only se[a]men to be seen that night were of the onscreen variety; Mr Wu’s puny gunshots were unable to arouse any other kind of shots that night, something which no amount of saltpetre could fix.